Thuong89/SQL/README.md

 # SQL_projects

-This repository stores all projects relate to SQL
+This repository stores all projects relate to SQL, updates graduatly.

 Project name | Description
 -------------|------------